easyupdo/MiniBoot/README.md

 # MiniBoot
 A boot code just like u-boot.
-The purpose is to practice the hardware boot